Frequently Asked Questions

 What type of support can Marketware clients expect?

 In addition to regular training and optimization calls with their Client Success Executives, Marketware’s clients are supported by a team of product experts.
 This team’s available between 9 AM – 7 PM ET by phone, as well as email.
-They also actively create a variety of video guides and handouts posted to our Help Guide which can be accessed within the Physician Strategy Suite.
+They actively create various video guides and handouts, which are posted on our Help Guide.
+You can access these resources within the Physician Strategy Suite.

 Physician Relations